The Essential Website Checklist for Local Businesses in Delaware

 3. About Page (Build Local Trust)

-Keywords included in your service training/background + Location References
+Keywords Included in Your Service Training/Background + Location References

-Enhancing your About page with a line like:
+Enhancing your About page with lines like:

-• “Proudly serving small businesses across Delaware and the Eastern Shore”
+“Proudly serving small businesses across Delaware and the Eastern Shore”

-• “Based in Sussex County, Delaware”
+“Based in Sussex County, Delaware”

 …helps with local SEO and builds trust.

-4. Portfolio, Jobs, Galleries or Samples Page
+4. Portfolio, Jobs, Galleries, or Samples Page

 This helps Google associate your portfolio with your local service area.